edow7777/SAGE_vARC/README.md

 Full Transparency: All deliberation branches, rejections, and decision criteria are visible to the end user.

+RGBL as Explicit Reasoning Vectors:
+In SAGE_vARC, each stance and chamber is assigned a unique set of RGBL values, numerically encoding its logical direction and expressive style.
+By weighting these vectors, the system can explicitly steer the reasoning process—making every output not only traceable, but also custom-tailored to a desired orientation (e.g., more radical, more empirical, more structural, etc.).
+This “vectorized control” is central to SAGE’s ability to generate diverse, multi-perspective deliberation, and to audit the underlying logic of each output.

+Example: Setting R=1.0, G=0.3, B=0.1 for the Fool stance directs the system toward radical, creative proposals;
+Justice at R=0.1, G=0.9, B=0.9 weights the output toward empirically validated, structurally rigorous arguments.

 RGBL Axes:

 R: Radicality (degree of hypothesis leap)